anis-byanjankar/KS_Traffic_Analyzer/README.md

 How to use (Windows):

 1. Add to “Path” in your systems environment variables the path to the contents of folder “ffmpeg”.
+If this is not loaded properly, video will not be loaded.
 2. Run the application KS Traffic Analyzer.
 3. Open a video file.
 You can load the video “road_traffic.avi” included in sample folder.
 4. Choose a directory, where will be written results of the programme work.